slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Science is what we understand well enough to explain to a computer.
 Art is everything else we do.' -- Donald Knuth*

-> *'The whole of science is nothing more than a refinement of everyday thinking.' -- Albet Einstein*
+> *'The whole of science is nothing more than a refinement of everyday thinking.' -- Albert Einstein*

 > *'The grand aim of all science is to cover the greatest number of empirical facts by logical deduction from the smallest number of hypotheses or axioms.' -- Albert Einstein*